dkoz/palworld-palbot/README.md

  - **Scheduled Restarts:** Automate server reboots at set intervals for updates and maintenance, enhancing stability while minimizing disruption to players.
 This requires implementing a watchdog mechanism to detect when the server stops and automatically restarts it, similar to capabilities found in game panels or batch scripts.

  ## Experimental Features
- - **EOS Protocol**: Query the EOS API for information on your server.
-This protocol is still experimental and in the beginning stages.
+ - **EOS Protocol**: Interact with the Epic Online Services (EOS) API to retrieve detailed information about your server.
+This is currently experimental and does have some issues.

 ## Guides:
  Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.